DistributedCollective/zero/README.md

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

 _**Borrower:**_ an externally owned account or contract that locks collateral in a Line of Credit and issues ZUSD tokens to their own address.
-They “borrow” ZUSD tokens against their RBTC collateral.
+They “borrow” ZUSD against their RBTC collateral.

-_**Depositor:**_ an externally owned account or contract that has assigned ZUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive ZERO token issuance.
+_**Depositor:**_ an externally owned account or contract that has assigned ZUSD to the Stability Pool, in order to earn returns from liquidations.

-_**Redemption:**_ the act of swapping ZUSD tokens with the system, in return for an equivalent value of RBTC.
-Any account with a ZUSD token balance may redeem them, whether or not they are a borrower.
+_**Redemption:**_ the act of swapping ZUSD with the system, in return for an equivalent value of RBTC.
+Any account with a ZUSD balance may redeem them, whether or not they are a borrower.

-When ZUSD is redeemed for RBTC, the RBTC is always withdrawn from the lowest collateral Line of Credit s, in ascending order of their collateralization ratio.
-A redeemer can not selectively target lines of credit with which to swap ZUSD for RBTC.
+When ZUSD is redeemed for RBTC, the RBTC is always withdrawn from the lowest collateral Lines of Credit, in ascending order of their collateralization ratio.
+A redeemer can not selectively target Lines of Credit with which to swap ZUSD for RBTC.

-_**Repayment:**_ when a borrower sends ZUSD tokens to their own Line of Credit , reducing their debt, and increasing their collateralization ratio.
+_**Repayment:**_ when a borrower sends ZUSD to their own Line of Credit, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Line of Credit  withdraws some or all of their RBTC collateral from their own Line of Credit , either reducing their collateralization ratio, or closing their Line of Credit  (if they have zero debt and withdraw all their RBTC)
+_**Retrieval:**_ when a borrower with an active Line of Credit withdraws some or all of their RBTC collateral from their own Line of Credit, either reducing their collateralization ratio, or closing their Line of Credit (if they have zero debt and withdraw all their RBTC)

 _**Liquidation:**_ the act of force-closing an undercollateralized Line of Credit and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the RBTC distributed to depositors.
-If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active lines of credit with >110% collateralization ratio.
+If the liquidated debt can not be offset with the Stability Pool, the system redistributes the liquidated collateral and debt directly to the active Lines of Credit with >110% collateralization ratio.

-Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Line of Credit , or batch liquidate lines of credit in ascending order of collateralization ratio.
+Liquidation functionality is permissionless and publicly available - anyone may liquidate an undercollateralized Line of Credit, or batch liquidate Lines of Credit in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Line of Credit 's RBTC collateral, and the dollar value of its ZUSD debt.
+_**Collateral Surplus**_: The difference between the dollar value of a Line of Credit's RBTC collateral, and the dollar value of its ZUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with ZUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

-_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Line of Credit s, in proportion to their collateral.
+_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Lines of Credit, in proportion to their collateral.

-_**Pure offset:**_  when a Line of Credit's debt is entirely cancelled with ZUSD in the Stability Pool, and all of it's liquidated RBTC collateral is assigned to Stability Providers.
+_**Pure offset:**_  when a Line of Credit's debt is entirely cancelled with ZUSD in the Stability Pool, and all of its liquidated RBTC collateral is assigned to Stability Pool depositors.

 _**Mixed offset and redistribution:**_  When the Stability Pool ZUSD only covers a fraction of the liquidated Line of Credit's debt.
 This fraction of debt is cancelled with ZUSD in the Stability Pool, and an equal fraction of the Line of Credit's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active Lines of Credit.

 _**Gas compensation:**_ A refund, in ZUSD and RBTC, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.